SeineAle/daytona-md/daytona2.md

 ### Problems with Conventional Setup

-- **Dependency Management**: Conflicts, version mismatches, and inconsistencies.
-- **Time Consumption**: Diverts focus from coding to setup tasks.
-- **Collaboration Difficulties**: Ensuring consistent environments across team members.
-- **Security Risks**: Vulnerabilities in manually configuring secure access and VPNs
+- **Dependency Management**: Traditional setups often face issues where different projects require conflicting versions of dependencies or libraries.
+Resolving these conflicts manually can be time-consuming and error-prone.<br><br>
+- **Time Consumption**: Setting up development environments manually can consume valuable time that developers could otherwise spend on actual coding and development tasks.<br><br>
+- **Collaboration Difficulties**: Maintaining consistency across team members' development environments can be challenging.
+Differences in operating systems, configurations, or installed software versions can lead to compatibility issues.

 ### How Daytona Helps

 Daytona automates the entire process, addressing these issues effectively:

-- **Automated Provisioning**: Automatically provisions and configures environments.
-- **Prebuilds and Secure Connections**: Sets up prebuilds and secure VPN connections.
+- **Automated Provisioning**: Daytona automates the provisioning and configuration of development environments.
+This includes setting up necessary dependencies, libraries, and tools based on project requirements, reducing the likelihood of conflicts and mismatches.<br><br>
-- **Seamless IDE Integration**: Connects securely to local or Web IDEs like Visual Studio Code and IntelliJ IDEA
+- **Seamless IDE Integration**: Daytona seamlessly integrates with popular integrated development environments (IDEs) such as Visual Studio Code and IntelliJ IDEA.
+Developers can securely connect to these IDEs and work within their familiar coding environments.<br><br>
-- **Easy Sharing and Collaboration**: Assigns a fully qualified domain name for easy sharing.
-- **Reproducible Environments**: Uses OCI containers and supports Dev Container standards, ensuring consistency.
-- **Cross-Platform Support**: Works on Linux, macOS, and Windows, supporting x86-64 and AArch64 architectures.
+- **Easy Sharing and Collaboration with Cross-Platform Support**: Daytona enhances collaboration through robust cross-platform support, ensuring seamless sharing across team members and stakeholders.
+It accommodates diverse operating systems like Linux, macOS, and Windows, supporting both x86-64 and AArch64 architectures.
 ### Setting up the project using Daytona

 #### Step 1: Install Daytona
+Daytona’s functionality is exposed through a command-line tool that runs on Linux, macOS, and Windows systems, on both x86-64 and AArch64 architectures.
-- Ensure Docker is installed and running, then execute:
+  Pre-requisites: Ensure Docker is installed and running.

 ##### For Windows
 - Run the following script in PowerShell: